 - Oysters help restore water quality.
 A single oyster can filter up to 50 gallons of water per day.

-- The North Carolina Coastal Federation has developed a pilot program to re-start oyster shell recycling in the Outer Banks by working with area restaurants and volunteers.
+- In 2018, The Coastal Federation developed a pilot program to restart oyster shell recycling in the Outer Banks by working with area restaurants and volunteers.

 How Restaurant to Reef Works:

-- Fill out either the restaurant application for business participation or volunteer application to volunteer to collect and transport shells to collection sites.
+- Fill out either the restaurant application for business participation or the volunteer application to volunteer to collect and transport shells to collection sites.
 Please send fill out the appropriate form and it to firstname.lastname@example.org.

-- Restaurants will be provided with 5-gallon plastic buckets with lids to collect the shell in.
-Filled buckets will be picked up by volunteers on scheduled days and dropped off at the closest recycling location – Kill Devil Hills Recycling Center or the shell pile in the Wanchese Industrial Park.
+- Restaurants are provided with 5-gallon plastic buckets with lids to collect the shell in.
+Filled buckets are picked up by volunteers on scheduled days and dropped off at the closest recycling location – Kill Devil Hills Recycling Center or the shell pile in the Wanchese Industrial Park.

-- Monthly pick up schedules will be set at the beginning of each month.
-Clean, empty buckets will be provided at pick up to start the recycling process all over again.
+- Monthly pick-up schedules are set at the beginning of each month.
+Clean, empty buckets are provided at each pick-up to start the recycling process all over again.

 Marketing and Promotion:

-With your participation in the North Carolina Coastal Federation’s Restaurant to Reef Oyster Shell Recycling Program, you will receive a window decal, a certificate to hang up in your restaurant, and promotion on the federation’s website, and social media.
+Restaurants participating in the Coastal Federation’s Restaurant to Reef Oyster Shell Recycling Program, receive a window decal, a certificate of participation to hang up in their restaurant, as well as promotion on the Federation’s website, and social media.
 By participating, you will be helping protect and restore North Carolina’s beautiful coast.

 For more information, contact Victoria Blakey at email@example.com or 252-473-1607.